EDataNow/CSVDownloadAndProcess/README.md

 - Run `PowerShell` as Administrator
 - `Set-ExecutionPolicy Unrestricted`
 - Navigate to `CSVDownloadAndProcess`
 - Create a `./config/config.ps1` with the information below.
   - Change `$ProcessPath="$($BaseDirectory)\bin\Win32ConsoleApplication.exe"` to your custom executable
   - Do the same for `$FinishPath` and `$FailurePath`, if necessary.
-- Run the script with `powershell.exe .\DAPr-CSV.ps1`
+- Run the script with `powershell.exe .\DAPr-CSV.ps1 -EmailPassword "password" -DBPassword "password"` variables each are optional. (replacing the "password" fields with yours)

 ### config.ps1
 ```powershell